-This approach is model-dependent because in order to solve the Friedmann equation we must know it and this is possible only if we know, or \textit{model}, the energy content of the universe.
-Hence the model-dependence.
+This approach is \textit{model-dependent} because, in order to solve the Friedmann equation, we must know it, and this is possible only if we know or \textit{model} the energy content of the universe.

-A model-independent way of relating lookback time and redshift is \textbf{cosmography}, a word which means ``measuring the universe''.
-In practice, cosmography consists in a Taylor expansion of the scale factor about its today value: